-Is you’re garden sloped?
+Is your garden sloped?
 Do you have multiple levels?
 Do you want an elevated area?
 Hopefully, these are all questions you have already started to consider.

 - Decking can be used to create multiple levels within your garden and the ground does not need to be perfectly flat when it is installed.